joecockman/Insurance-Cost-Analysis/README.md

 ```

 The Average cost for a smoker is: $32050.23

 The Average cost for a non-smoker is: $8434.27

+This was the single largest variable in increasing insurance cost, with smokers paying almost 4x as much as non-smokers.

 # Age & Cost.